stkyaw04/sumahajo/chapter1.md

-# Chapter 1
+# Jack and his friends

 Once in a small town called Breezy Hollow, where the sun smiled every day and the wind played with the trees, there lived a boy named Jack.
 Jack was known for his many talents, but there was one problem: he was a Jack of all trades but a master of none.

 Jack could juggle, swim, paint, and even bake cookies, but he never stuck to one thing long enough to become truly great at it.
-His friends, Lucy, Tom, and Mia, often teased him about it.
+His friends, Mary, Tom, and Mia, often teased him about it.

-"Hey, Jack, what are you up to today? " Lucy asked one sunny morning.
+"Hey, Jack, what are you up to today? " Mary asked one sunny morning.

 "Maybe I’ll learn the guitar! " Jack replied enthusiastically.